Iperez95-ot/FortifyScripts/FortifySSC/LDAPDockerContainer/EDirectoryAPI/26.1/README.md

 ---

-## 🆕 New features compared to the previous EDirectory API versions (..., 1.9.0, 25.4)
+## 🆕 New features compared to the previous EDirectory API versions (..., 1.9.0, 25.2, 25.4)

-Based on a comparison between the v1.9.0 (older) and v26.1 (newer) specifications, here are the new endpoints and structural changes that were added:
+Based on a comparison between the v1.9.0, 25.2, 25.4 (olderS) and v26.1 (newer) specifications, here are the new endpoints and structural changes that were added:

 1. Session Management (New Support for Timeouts) The new version introduces two endpoints to manage web sessions more granularly, likely to support the Identity Console's auto-logout features:
    * GET /sessionDetails: Used to get status details of the current session (remaining seconds before hard/idle timeout).